The second trimester of pregnancy - what tests to take

 Amniocentesis

 During this test, a sample of the amniotic fluid around the infant is taken in order to look for indications of chromosomal diseases, genetic issues, and neural tube anomalies.
-Usually, women who are thought to be more likely to give birth to a child with one of these illnesses have it done between 15 and 20 weeks.
+It is typically performed between 15 and 20 weeks when indicated.

 Percutaneous umbilical blood sampling (PUBS)